openpayments1-lab/nearpay-pos-android/README.md

 ## Security Notes

+### Certificates & Keystores
+- **NEVER commit certificates or keystores to git** (already in .gitignore)
+- Store keystore passwords securely in a password manager
+- Use separate keystores for sandbox and production
+- Backup keystores in secure, encrypted location
+- See [INFRA.md](INFRA.md) for complete certificate security guide

+### API Keys & Tokens
 - Never commit JWT tokens or API keys to version control
 - Use environment variables for sensitive configuration
+- Rotate credentials annually
+- Use GitHub Secrets for CI/CD builds

+### General
 - Always use HTTPS for production deployments
 - Implement proper authentication for production apps
+- Monitor and log all payment transactions
+- Follow PCI-DSS guidelines for payment processing

 ## Support